Edresson/VoiceSplit/README.md

 Site demo for the experiment with best results (Exp 5): https://edresson.github.io/VoiceSplit/
 ## ToDos:
-Create documentation for the repository remove unused code
+Create documentation for the repository and remove unused code

 ## Future Works